5 Personal Skills Introverts Have Mastered That You Need To Be Successful

 Add a few minutes to your schedule before meetings to gather your thoughts.

 Spend one night each week reviewing your calendar and checking for potential snags.

-Consider the preparation you do before meetings and events a reflection of your esteem for your colleagues, as well as one of the personal skills to master in life.
+Consider the preparation you do before meetings and events a reflection of your esteem for your colleagues and one of the personal skills to master in life.

 4. Observe the world around you.

-Sitting in the back row, quietly taking notes, introverts are watching everything.
+Sitting in the back row, quietly taking notes, introverts watch everything.